Ruth DeYoung Kohler II: Death

-Kohler died on November 14, 2020.
+Kohler died on November 14, 2020, and was buried at Woodland Kohler Village Cemetery.

 Legacy

 Mount Kohler was named for Ruth and her brother Herbert Jr., in recognition of their father's financial contribution to the Byrd Antarctic Expedition.

 The Ruth Foundation for the Arts, with a bequest from Kohler, began providing its first grants in 2022.
 The foundation plans to give away up to US$20 million per year, and aims to provide funds for unconventional forms of art.